enricfentcami/k8s-ckad-notas/README.md

 # Notas Kubernetes CKAD

-Notas para la CKAD de Kubernetes tomadas durante el curso de Udemy/KodeKloud de preparación del examen.
+Notes for the Kubernetes CKAD taken during the Udemy/KodeKloud exam preparation course.

-## Contenido
+## Content

-Basado en el % aproximado de que consta el examen:
+Based on the approximate % of the exam:

 - Application Design and Build - 20%
   - [Define, build and modify container images](ckad-02-config-05-container_images.md)